Cephalex 250 mg and 500 mg

 What it looks like

-Cephalex 250 mg White to off white powder filled in dark green cap and dark green body of size ‘2’ hard gelatin capsule printed “CEP” on cap and “250” on body with black ink.
+White to off white powder filled in dark green cap and dark green body printed "220" on both cap and body with black ink.
+They are available in packs of 20 capsules.

-Cephalex 500 mg White to off white powder filled in light green cap and light green body of size '0' hard gelatine capsule printed "CEP" on cap and "500" on body with black ink.
+White to off white powder filled in light green cap and light green body printed "219" on both cap and body with black ink.
+They are available in packs of 20 capsules.

 Cephalex 250 mg and 500 mg capsules: